Homosassa Springs Florida

 Homosassa Springs Manatees

 At Homosassa Springs, manatees are the star attraction.
 Wild manatees flock to Homosassa Springs as winter approaches and seek out warmer springs for the cold season.
-Also, this migration of manatees makes it possible to find injured manatees that need specialized veterinary treatment.
+Also, this migration enables finding injured manatees that need specialized veterinary treatment.

 Homosassa Springs is a rehabilitation center for injured manatees.
 The rehabilitated ones are sectioned off in a separate area from the wild ones.
 Homosassa Springs is one of the few authorized manatee rescue centers in Florida.
-They have had this manatee rescue program for over 30 years.
+They have been operating a manatee rescue program for over 30 years.
 Part of their rehabilitation is food.
 There’s a separate area of the mainspring where the manatees are fed daily.
-Once they have eaten as much as they want they return to their sectioned-off part of the spring.
+Once they have eaten as much as they want, they return to their sectioned-off part of the spring.

 Feeding Rehabilitated Manatees At Homosassa Springs